Frog: Parental care

 Some frogs protect their offspring inside their own bodies.
 Both male and female pouched frogs (Assa darlingtoni) guard their eggs, which are laid on the ground.
 When the eggs hatch, the male lubricates his body with the jelly surrounding them and immerses himself in the egg mass.
 The tadpoles wriggle into skin pouches on his side, where they develop until they metamorphose into juvenile frogs.
-The female gastric-brooding frog (Rheobatrachus sp.) from Australia, now probably extinct, swallows her fertilized eggs, which then develop inside her stomach.
+The female gastric-brooding frog (Rheobatrachus sp.) from Australia, now probably extinct, swallows her fertilised eggs, which then develop inside her stomach.
 She ceases to feed and stops secreting stomach acid.
 The tadpoles rely on the yolks of the eggs for nourishment.
 After six or seven weeks, they are ready for metamorphosis.
 The mother regurgitates the tiny frogs, which hop away from her mouth.
 The female Darwin's frog (Rhinoderma darwinii) from Chile lays up to 40 eggs on the ground, where they are guarded by the male.
 When the tadpoles are about to hatch, they are engulfed by the male, which carries them around inside his much-enlarged vocal sac.
 Here they are immersed in a frothy, viscous liquid that contains some nourishment to supplement what they obtain from the yolks of the eggs.
 They remain in the sac for seven to ten weeks before undergoing metamorphosis, after which they move into the male's mouth and emerge.